Agencies Responsible for regulating drones in the Socialist Republic of Vietnam

 - Each drone flight conducted in Vietnam requires a special flight license.
 Applications must be submitted to the Operations Bureau of the General Command Post of the Ministry of Defense at least 14 days before the planned date of the flight.

-- Drones are not permitted to be used to transport radioactive, flammable, or explosive materials.
+- Drones are not permitted to transport radioactive, flammable, or explosive materials.

 - Drones may not be used to launch, shoot, or jettison potentially hazardous objects or substances.

 - Drones can fly to a maximum altitude of 492 feet.

 - Drones must weigh less than 26 lbs.

 - Drones are not permitted to be flown over military bases or government buildings.